Pedro Henrique (footballer, born November 1985)

-Pedro Henrique Martins Cassia (born November 1, 1985 in Orindiúva) is a Brazilian footballer.
+Pedro Henrique Martins Cassia (born November 1, 1985) is a Brazilian footballer.

 Pedro began his career in 2007 with Paulista, and soon was loaned to several clubs, such as Lausanne Sports, Fortaleza and Santa Cruz.

 He transferred to Bragantino in July 2009.
 Soon after he transferred to Rio Claro in January 2010, Pedro decided to make another move.
 He joined Jiangsu Sainty in February.
 And after one season with the club he joined Volta Redonda in Brazilian Série D. On 26 July 2011 he joined the Swedish club Kalmar FF.